2 Keys on How to Control and Get Rid of Carpenter Ants

 - Repair the damage.

 Locating a carpenter ant nest on a property is easier said than done and makes for a difficult job for a homeowner.
 Carpenter ants can build their nests indoors or outdoors.
 Workers are known to forage as far as 100 yards from their nests in search of food.
 Therefore, seeing carpenter ants in your home in the warm months does not necessarily mean the nest is inside of your home.
 The trees around your property could be the nesting site of carpenter ants.
 Nesting sites could also be inside of wall voids or another out of sight area of the home, such as in your sub-flooring or window or door frames.
 Seeing carpenter ants foraging in your kitchen and/or bathroom in late fall or through the winter is a sign that a carpenter ant nest is likely inside of your home.
-A pest management professional will uncover and eliminate the nesting site.
-Killing foraging carpenter ants that you see around your home by either crushing them or spraying them with a pesticide may feel like you are doing something to control the problem but is an ineffective long-term solution.
-Until the nest is eliminated you will always have carpenter ants.
+We at Cowleys will uncover and eliminate the nesting site.

 After a carpenter ant nest has been located and eliminated, the damage must be repaired.
 Repair includes replacing the damaged or decayed wood where the nest was found and eliminating moisture from the area.
 Carpenter ants prefer damp wood to build their nesting sites.
 Therefore, in order to ensure that you do not attract more carpenter ants to your home, you must eliminate the source of water.
 Nests inside of a home or carpenter ants foraging in your home are attracted to moist areas like that found near a leaky sink or pipe, roof leaks, windows and/or door frames with damaged seals, or any place where wood has gotten moist, damp and damaged.
 This rotted, damp, and infested wood must be removed and replaced and leaks must be repaired to ensure that your carpenter ant problem does not continue.